imoamen/BusinessMetricsToolkit/financialHealthToolkit/functionsModDoc.md

 # Financial Ratios Analysis

 This module contains a collection of functions that operate on company instances from the `companyMod` module.
-These functions vary in usage and are sometimes interdependent; some manipulate DataFrames while others create plots, etc.
+These functions vary in usage and are sometimes interdependent; e.g. manipulate DataFrames.

 ## Dependencies